 On 19/01/2021, our Federal Court issued a Landmark Decision, PJD Regency Sdn Bhd v Tribunal Tuntutan Pembeli Rumah & Anor and Other Appeals.

-This verdict handwritten by our Chief Justice of Malaysia has finally settled on some disputes between housing developers and buyers.
+This verdict handwritten by our Chief Justice of Malaysia has finally settled on some disputes in regards to liquidated damages between housing developers and buyers.
 The following three decisions laid down essential guideline as follows:

-1. When the housing developers is unable to deliver the vacant possession to the buyer within the specified time, when calculating the compensation for late payment, should it be calculated from the date of the contract or the date the buyer pays the deposit?
+1. When the housing developers is unable to deliver the vacant possession to the buyer within the specified time, when calculating the compensation for liquidated damages, should it be calculated from the date of the contract or the date the buyer pays the deposit?

 To be honest, although there has been a court ruling that this issue is to be calculated from the date of payment of the deposit; however, this issue has been challenged by developers since before.
 The reason of the developer’s challenge is simple: the contract has clearly stated that during calculating the period, it starts from the contract date.
 Moreover, the deposit date may be several months earlier than the contract date.
 When calculating the compensation, the developer must compensate the buyer for extra several months, and this loss can be huge!